patternfly/patternfly-org/packages/v4/patternfly-docs/content/developer-resources/writing-accessibility-documentation.md

 Example:

->The following guidelines outline some of the ways that a PatternFly **accordion** should generally be operable, understandable, and perceivable in order to improve accessibility for users.
+>The following guidelines outline some of the ways that a PatternFly **componentName** should generally be operable, understandable, and perceivable in order to improve accessibility for users.
 >
 >- Bullet item describing a guideline...

 ### React library considerations

 This section should only refer to the React library.
 It should include what considerations PatternFly has taken and built into the component by default and why, often so that consumers are not required to manually pass anything in themselves (even if there is the option to do so).
-This can include expanding upon the previous section by explaining *how* some functionality occurs.
-For example, "The component has `tabIndex="0"` so that users interacting via keyboard can...".
+This can include expanding upon the previous section by explaining *how* some functionality occurs:

+>The component has `tabIndex="0"` so that users interacting via keyboard can...

 Consumers should be able to read this section and understand what accessibility functionality is built into the component and for what purpose.
 This should provide them a better understanding of what functionality affects the component's accessibility should it be customized in some way.